-"The equation was indeed (as stated) modified, the Po parameter was moved to allow for an above-zero watering rate at the surface while depth rates down the soil profile asymptote to zero.
+The equation was modified into a normalized (unitless) change in weathering rate relative to surface weathering rate.
+The Po parameter was moved to allow for an above-zero watering rate at the surface while depth rates down the soil profile asymptote to zero.
 Cohen et al. (2010) focused on the model weathering equations and algorithm.
-We can see how the description of the model weathering calculations is confusing and misrepresentative.
+We can see how the description of the model weathering calculations is confusing and misrepresentative out of the context of the full model algorithm.
 This stems, again, from our attempt to simplify a complex algorithm into one equation with time-varying parameter.
 The full algorithm includes compiling a transition matrix which control the transition of PSD in each particle size class to smaller class(s) in each soil-profile layer.
 The algorithm was described at length in Cohen et al. (2009 and 2010).
-The depth-varying weathering rate equation in the model (see the actual model FORTRAN function below) is not directly used to calculate weathering rate, rather the relative (normalized) change in weathering down the profile.
-As part of the revised model description we removed the section describing the weathering calculations as it does not include parameters that are modified in the simulation scenarios we analyzed in this paper."
+The depth-varying weathering rate equation in the model is not directly used to calculate weathering rate, rather the relative (normalized) change in weathering down the profile.
+As part of the revised model description we removed the section describing the weathering calculations as it does not include parameters that are modified in the simulation scenarios we analyzed in this paper.